Wildboar-Software/directory/apps/meerkat-docs/docs/deviations-nuances.md

   prefixes beneath a Non-Specific Subordinate Reference (NSSR).
 Having entries of type `cp` beneath an NSSR are essential for list and search operations to work correctly across NHOBs.
+- There is no way for a shadow supplier to indicate to a shadow consumer that it is the master for the replicated area.
+There is a `master` field in the shadowing agreement, but this is used generally just to indicate where the master DSA can be reached.
+As such, Meerkat DSA will assume that, if this field is present, the correspondent DSA is _not_ the master.

 ## The "Never Contributing" Bug